 Upland Hunting in the Mid-West and at Heartland Lodge

-Upland Hunting in the Mid-West and at Heartland Lodge – some questions and answers to help you in deciding when to come and hunt with us, what to bring and how to prepare for your upland hunt.
+Upland Hunting in the Mid-West and at Heartland Lodge – A few questions and answers to help you in deciding when to come and hunt at our Upland Hunting Resort, what to bring and how to prepare for your next wingshooting adventure.

 Here we are once again thinking about the up and coming upland bird season for pheasant and quail at Heartland Lodge.
 We want you to know that the most important things we want you to take away from your hunt are that it was a safe, rewarding and memorable experience for you and others who may have been with you.
 We are driven to provide you with a wonderful time here at Heartland Lodge.
 Let’s look at some questions and answers that can help you prepare for your visit.

-When is the best time to do an Upland Bird hunt?
+When is the best time/month to Upland Bird hunt?

 If you are an avid bird hunter anytime is a good time to hunt but some considerations need to be made.
 Our upland season begins in September and ends the middle of April.

-March and April – warmer weather starts to return and the cover is still sufficient to hold birds but depending on how much snow has occurred over the winter months the cover can become more sparse than in the October-January time period.
-Many times we focus on fence rows and areas that have extra cover.
-Many times you can find the birds concentrated in certain spots.
+March and April – warmer weather starts to return and the cover is still sufficient to hold birds but depending on how much snow has occurred over the winter months the cover can become sparser than in the October-January time period.
+Many times, we focus on fence rows and areas that have extra cover.
+Many times, you can find the birds concentrated in certain spots.
 Vegetation is starting to green up and the birds in the field are starting to get their spring thing going and it can be an interesting time to see and hear birds crowing while looking for their mates.

 What gauge gun should I bring for upland hunting?